vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 (generating_your_first_bitstream)=

-# Shrike Bitstream Generation Guide
+# Shrike FPGA Bitstream Generation Guide

 Bitstream is a firmware that is used to programme the FPGA and map our design to it.
 Shrike uses a Renesas Forge FPGA SLGV SLG47910 1K Luts FPGA.The datasheet for which can be found [here](https://www.renesas.com/en/products/slg47910) .